epicdragon44/g511/LOC.md

 ---

+The `cloc` command that the Final Project assignment on Canvas recommends (`cloc --by-file --include-lang=OCaml .`) actually includes `_build` folders.
+We prefer not to use that metric.

-Our `make loc` command counts all lines of code in `.ml` and `.mli` files, and those files only.
-Obviously, it excludes `_build` folders and the like.
+Thus, our `make loc` command counts all lines of code in `.ml` and `.mli` files, and those files only.
+Obviously, it excludes `_build` folders.

 ---